Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 Fig. 2: Data Profiling Result

 Manual execution of these tasks can be time and resource-intensive for large datasets.
-Therefore, finding a migration software that automates these tasks can make the data migration process efficient and error-free.
+Therefore, finding migration software that automates these tasks can make the data migration process efficient and error-free.

 4. Sort Data